-Chad S. WhiteHead of Research, Oracle Marketing Consulting
+Chad S. WhiteHead of Research, Oracle Digital Experience Agency

 Re-permission your never-active subscribers.

-Sometimes you get a new subscriber who simply doesn't engage at all-not with your welcome email(s) and not with any of the subsequent emails that you send them.
-These neveractives represent a particularly high risk to your deliverability for two reasons: (1) because the person may have unintentionally signed up or regrets signing up, and in either case is more likely to report your emails as spam; or (2) because the email address is actually a spam trap that was subscribed by mistake through a typo or on purpose maliciously.
-Because of this risk, we recommend that most brands repermission never-actives after 30 days of no activity.
+Sometimes you get a new subscriber who simply doesn't engage at all-not with your welcome emails and not with any of the subsequent emails that you send them.
+These never-actives represent a particularly high risk to your deliverability for two reasons: (1) because the person may have unintentionally signed up or regrets signing up, and in either case is more likely to report your emails as spam; or (2) because the email address is actually a spam trap that was subscribed by mistake through a typo or on purpose maliciously.
+Because of this risk, we recommend that brands re-permission neveractives after 30 days of no activity.

 "Clicks remain the strongest positive signal we have for qualifying a new subscriber as safe to mail, which is why they're the heart of double opt-in (DOI) confirmation.
 If you're not running DOI, ask for a click throughout your welcome series.
-Provide compelling reasons for them to click, whether it's redeeming a welcome offer, selecting preferences, or answering a progressive profiling question that will provide immediate value to the subscriber."
+Provide compelling reasons for them to click, whether it's redeeming a welcome offer, selecting preferences, or answering a progressive profiling question that will allow you to provide immediate value to the subscriber."

-Daniel Deneweth Head of Email Deliverability Services, Oracle Marketing Consulting
+Daniel Deneweth Head of Email Deliverability Services, Oracle Digital Experience Agency

 Not sure if your emails are reaching your subscribers' inboxes?

-Oracle Marketing Consulting's Email Deliverability Services team can conduct a deliverability health audit to pinpoint areas of concern and deliver clear remedies to maximize your inbox placement rate.
+Oracle Digital Experience Agency's Email Deliverability Services team can conduct a deliverability health audit to pinpoint areas of concern and deliver clear remedies to maximize your inbox placement.
 Want to discuss your needs?
 Talk to your Oracle account representative, visit us online, or drop us a line.

-Automated Email Optimization & Growth
+Automated Campaign Optimization & Growth

-Chances are that your automated emails were the silent heroes of your holiday season.
-While much is made of the big increases in broadcast and segment emails during the fourth quarter, triggered emails like cart abandonments, browse abandonments, and back-in-stock notifications are generating a lot-perhaps even most-of your email marketing revenue.
-The first half of the year is a great time to grow your automated email program so your next holiday season is even more successful.
+Chances are that your automated email, SMS, and push campaigns were the silent heroes of your holiday season.
+While much is made of the big increases in broadcast and segmented messaging during the fourth quarter, triggered messages like cart and browse abandonment campaigns and back-in-stock notifications likely generated a lot of your digital marketing revenue.
+The first half of the year is a great time to grow your automated programs so your next holiday season is even more successful.
 Here's our to-do list: